Fleshcrawl: 1998–present

 In 2011, bassist Nico Scheffler left Fleshcrawl, but was quickly replaced by Manuel Markowski.
-The group did not release any new music material between 2008 and 2015.
+The group did not release new music between 2008 and 2015.
 This was due to various private problems of the musicians and a longer stay abroad by drummer Bastian Herzog.
 Nevertheless, the band played several individual and festival shows during this time.
 Just to mention a few notable ones: The SWR Barroselas in Portugal (2008), the German Protzen Open Air, Summer Breeze and Queens of Metal in the same year, Chronical Moshers (2010), Way of Darkness (2011), Stromgitarrenfest III (2012), Rock Hard Festival and Bang Your Head (both in 2013), Baden in Blut (2014) and the Faces of Death in Moscow, Russia (2014).
 Fleshcrawl also performed a headliner show in Dubai in the United Arab Emirates in March 2012.
 At the end of 2015, Fleshcrawl and Skinned Alive produced a split CD which included four new songs by the musicians and was initially released by Brutal Art Records, later, in the course of the year 2016, by FDA Rekotz.

 In January 2016, the band performed on their first ever Asian tour.
 They played eight shows in seven different countries – the United Arab Emirates, Nepal, Thailand, Taiwan, Philippines, Singapore and Vietnam.
-In the course of this, the band was headliner at the Nepal Deathfest in Kathmandu and co-headliner at a The Exploited show in Singapore.
+In the course of this, the band was the headliner at the Nepal Deathfest in Kathmandu and co-headliner at a The Exploited show in Singapore.
 Later in 2016, the band released Festering Thoughts from a Grave – a CD re-release of their two demos and the Lost in a Grave EP (Raw Skull Recordz).

-In 2017 and 2018, the group played further individual and festival shows, including appearances at the Schoonebeek Deathfest in the Netherlands (2017), Obscene Extreme in the Czech Republic (2018), Helsinki Deathfest in Finland and Way of Darkness in Germany (both also in 2018).
+In 2017 and 2018, the group played concerts and festivals, including appearances at the Schoonebeek Deathfest in the Netherlands (2017), Obscene Extreme in the Czech Republic (2018), Helsinki Deathfest in Finland and Way of Darkness in Germany (both also in 2018).
 In October 2018, the band split from their longtime guitarist Mike Hanus, who was replaced by Slobodan Stupar.
 In December, Fleshcrawl performed at the Eindhoven Metal Meeting.
 In 2019, further individual and festival shows in Central Europe and the UK followed.
 In May 2019, the group entered North American territory for the very first time to perform at the renowned Maryland Deathfest in Baltimore, US.

 Back in Germany, Fleshcrawl completed their work on the long-awaited follow-up to Structures of Death.
 Into the Catacombs of Flesh was released by Apostasy Records on 29 November 2019.
 But already in March 2020 the personnel carousel turned again: Guitarist Slobodan Stupar found his successor in Christian Kalbrecht.
 Another change of personnel occurred after an almost concertless year (due to COVID-19) in December 2020.
 Fleshcrawl separated from guitarist Oliver Grbavac and got Apu Justin Reisch on board instead.